top of page

 The Importance of Characterisation and Process Control

-Successful deployment of calcined clay systems therefore depends on more than identifying a suitable raw material.
+Successful deployment of calcined clay systems, therefore, depends on more than identifying a suitable raw material.
+It requires a process-driven approach, including:

 • Detailed feedstock characterisation (SEM, XRD, particle sizing, chemical analysis)